Park-e Shahr (Tehran): Central Library

-The park has an old and famous library that called Central library.
-This library was opened in 1961.
+The Central Library was opened in 1961.
 In 2019, Tehran municipality purchased new equipment for the library.

 Aquarium

-There is also a public aquarium in the park with fish such as lung fish, arowana, aba aba, stingray, koi and cafe.
+The public aquarium in the park features fish such as lung fish, arowana, aba aba, stingray, koi and cafe.

-Birds Garden
+Bird Garden

-There is also a bird garden in the park with birds such as Budgerigar, Duck, Partridge, Peafowl, Rosy-faced lovebird and weero.
+The Bird garden in the park is home to birds such as Budgerigar, Duck, Partridge, Peafowl, Rosy-faced lovebird and weero.

 Peace Museum

-The Tehran Peace Museum is located at the northern gate of City Park.
+The Tehran Peace Museum is located at the northern gate of the park.
 The Tehran Peace Museum is a member of the International Network of Museums for Peace and the main objective of the museum is to promote a culture of peace through raising awareness about the devastating consequences of war, with a focus on the health and environmental impacts of chemical weapons.

 Transportation

 Public transport

 People can easily reach the park via Tehran metro.
 Khomeini metro station is located near the park in Toopkhaneh Square.
 Also, Park-e Shahr bus station is located next to the city park.